 Our key partners include Local Authorities and Community Safety Partnerships, the Local Criminal Justice Board, Victim Support, Adult and Children Safeguarding Boards, County and City Health and Wellbeing Boards, other emergency services, voluntary and community groups.

-The Nottinghamshire Police and Crime Commissioner will work closely with partners across the City and the County to ensure that a multi-agency approach is being used to tackle crime and disorder in the area and to bring more offenders to justice.
+The Police and Crime Commissioner for Nottinghamshire will work closely with partners across the City and the County to ensure that a multi-agency approach is being used to tackle crime and disorder in the area and to bring more offenders to justice.
 A range of partnership plans and strategies support and complement the work of the Police and Crime Commissioner.
 These include:-

 You can make the Commissioner aware of any concerns in your area by emailing email@example.com